-The National Electric Code requires that equipment be marked with the available fault current, and that this labeling be kept up-to-date when there are changes that affect the available fault current.
+The National Electric Code, or NEC, requires that equipment be marked with the available fault current, and that this labeling be kept up-to-date when there are changes that affect the available fault current.

 The available fault current is also known as the short circuit current.
 It is the maximum current available should there be a short circuit, such as a ground fault, that could cause an arc flash.
 The labeling of available fault current is not a part of arc flash labeling and a separate label is typically used.

 Before the available fault current for equipment within your facility can be determined, you need to know the available fault current at the secondary terminals on the utility transformer feeding your facility.
 This is usually provided by the utility and gives the maximum possible fault current.